solidjs/solid-docs-legacy/en/tutorials/props_split/lesson.md

 Merging props is not the only operation we can do.
 Often we use destructuring to use some of the props on the current component but then split off others to pass through to child components.

-For this purpose Solid has `splitProps`.
-It takes the props object and arrays of keys representing each object we want to accept those props.
-It returns an array per argument, plus one.
-The last element in the array will be an object with the rest of the remaining props that weren't specified, similar to the rest parameter.
+For this purpose, Solid has `splitProps`.
+It takes the props object and one or more arrays of keys that we want to extract into their own props objects.
+It returns an array of props objects, one per array of specified keys, plus one props object with any remaining keys, similar to the rest parameter.
+All returned objects preserve reactivity.

-Our example doesn't update when we set the name because of lost reactivity when we destructred in `greeting.tsx`:
+Our example doesn't update when we set the name because of lost reactivity when we destructure in `greeting.tsx`:
 ```jsx
 export default function Greeting(props) {
   const { greeting, name, ...others } = props;